Greenbrier County, West Virginia: Public schools

-Greenbrier County's public schools are operated by the Greenbrier County Board of Education, which is elected on a non-partisan basis.
+Greenbrier County Schools is the operating school system within Greenbrier County.
+The school system is governed by the Greenbrier County Board of Education, which is elected on a non-partisan basis.
 The Superintendent of Schools, who is appointed by the Board, provides administrative supervision for the system.
-Each school is administered by a Principal and, in some cases, one or more Assistant Principals.
-The School Board Office is located on Chestnut Street in Lewisburg.
+The School Board Office is located on Church Street in Lewisburg.
 Following a trend in West Virginia, schools at the secondary level are consolidated, while elementary schools continue to be located within small communities.